codeconsortium/CCDNMessageMessageBundle/README.md

 ## Description:

-This is a complimentary ModeratorBundle for forum management of the [CCDNMessage ForumBundle](https://github.com/codeconsortium/CCDNForumForumBundle) for Symfony (2.0.11).
+This is a private messaging system as a bundle for Symfony (2.0.11).

-You will need to look at [CCDNForum ForumBundle](https://github.com/codeconsortium/CCDNForumForumBundle) and install it along with its dependencies before using this bundle.
+Send and receive private messages as part of a symfony2 powered website.

 ## Features.